The history of Blowzabella. Got any old photos, recordings, posters, memorabilia or stories to share? firstname.lastname@example.org

 British and European traditional dance rhythms are pan-European.
 The local and regional differences are akin to accents and dialects of the same basic language.
 These differences are best expressed through local variations in instrumentation, tuning, phrasing, tempo and the style of tunes.
 A polka from Poland and a polka from Ireland sound far apart in character but they obey the same basic rules of time signature and rhythmic emphasis.
 From the outset the band realised that there were far more similarities than differences in the music across Europe and it partly explains why they became equally popular in all the European countries where they played.
 They had a knack of sounding familiar enough to be accessible and foreign enough to be interesting to audiences both at home and abroad.
 Possibly because they mostly concentrated on dance music the most basic language and one which needs no explanation or translation - they were able to build an audience of people of all ages with very different musical tastes.
 The line-up has always included musicians who are also good dancers and dance teachers Dave Armitage, Chris Gunstone, Jo Freya, Bill O’Toole, Dave Roberts and Dave Shepherd.
 They showed the audience how the dances went and because they were also musicians in the band, rather than a guest, they were able to influence the way the band played in terms of tune structure, tempo and the inner rhythms that make dance music work.
 In addition, the band made a conscious effort to engage with their audience by staging an annual Blowzabella Workshop Festival (1984 onwards) which introduced large numbers of people to playing and dancing and that contributed to the formation of bands in several countries.
 This whole approach proved to be influential and many European bands who wanted to experiment beyond the boundaries of “folk” music cite Blowzabella as a major influence.

-The usual pressures associated with constant touring led to the decision to disband in December 1990.
+Paul gave notice that he wanted to leave the band at the end of 1990 - to give them time to find a replacement musician and organiser/manager.
+With all the usual pressures associated with constant touring that precipitated the decision to stop playing after December 1990.
 The band members stayed in touch and would sometimes play together in twos and threes, while also moving on to do their own musical projects.
 In 1996 Dave Roberts tragically died.
 Dave was a great musician with an encyclopaedia of tunes and dances in his head.
 He had a special gift for being able to instantly play virtually any kind of tune, even if he’d never heard it before that moment, in any key, with any kind of musician, even those he’d only met 5 minutes previously.
 A natural musician with a great technique, he was also a modest person who never sought the limelight and was often happiest providing a solid and reliable platform for others in the band to build on.
 In 1995, Ian persuaded Jon, Andy, Nigel and Dave to play a gig in Bath and from 1996 to 2001 they played a few gigs each year as Blowzabella.

 Ian Luff sadly died in January 2017.
 Although he hadn’t played with the band since 2004 he was regularly in touch with the band.
 He is remembered as a gentle man, a great player and composer of some classic Blowzabella tunes such as 'Willow Runnel’ and ‘Go Mauve’